Aaryan-Tarambale/Predictive-Models/README.md

 # Predictive-Modeling
-Following are my projects done in predictive analysis done in RStudio.
-The projects are related to Binary Logit, Multinomial Logit and Forecasting
+Following is a predictive analytics project done in RStudio.
+The projects are related to Binary Logit.